skoliver89/skoliver89.github.io/CS460/HW8/index.md

 -- ..
 GO
 ```
+WARNING: There is a bug that makes the routing used in this application dislike Initials with both periods and spaces in Artist Names.
+For a quick fix I changed M. C. Escher to M C Escher, removing the periods.
+I highly recommend not adding periods to Names at this time.

 2. DOWN Script:
 For this project's down.sql I had to drop the tables is a specific order since some tables have forgein keys from other tables.
 The following ordier was required.